 If you need to make small daily transactions, a good practice is to create a separate wallet that you can top up when necessary.
 There is no limit to how many Bitcoin addresses or wallets you can create.

 Sorting your transactions and keeping the most important ones separate will improve the safety of your whole portfolio.

 Use two-factor authentication for online wallets

 Most online wallets have two-factor authentication, and you should always use it.
 It’s a simple but effective security measure.

 Always check the Bitcoin address

 When making transactions, you should always pay close attention to the recipient’s address.
-There are malware programmes that can ‘intervene’ when you copy paste a Bitcoin address and change the pasted output to another address.
+There are malware programs that can ‘intervene’ when you copy and paste a Bitcoin address and change the pasted output to another address.
 If you are not careful, you will end up sending your Bitcoins to someone else.

 Back up your digital wallet

-A back up will allow you to access your wallet in case you lose your device (losing your laptop, PC failure or other incidents).
+A backup will allow you to access your wallet in case you lose your device (losing your laptop, PC failure, or other incidents).
 Choose either a different or a safe location for your backup.
 In case your device is stolen, you can restore access to your wallet with the backup file.
-As a precautionary measure you can move the funds to another wallet.
+As a precautionary measure, you can move the funds to another wallet.